 On April 21, 2022, Kris McDaniel gave the 2022 Sanders Lecture, entitled “Physical Monism and the Religious Impulse,” at The Center for the Philosophy of Religion, Rutgers University, New Brunswick.
 Read supplemental handout HERE.Watch Video

-In conjunction with the APA, we are pleased to announce that Professor David Christensen of Brown University gave the 2017–2018 Sanders Lecture at the 2018 Eastern Division meeting in Savannah, GA.
+In conjunction with the APA, Professor David Christensen of Brown University gave the 2017–2018 Sanders Lecture at the 2018 Eastern Division meeting in Savannah, GA.

-The third annual Sanders Lecture at the APA will be given by Ned Block, Silver Professor of Philosophy, Psychology, and Neural Science at NYU.
+The third annual Sanders Lecture at the APA was given by Ned Block, Silver Professor of Philosophy, Psychology, and Neural Science at NYU.
 This lecture took place on the morning of March 3rd, 2016, during the Central Division meeting of the APA in Chicago.Read More